Payment Flow

 customerKey used at signuplinks later payments back to the same internal user

-transaction_id unique (Sale API)prevents duplicate sale records
+transaction_id unique (server-side tracking)prevents duplicate sale records

 program_id in Stripe metadataroutes the event to the correct program